Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

+## The one who leaves vs The one who stays

+>>Recently I got into some popular celebrity lives and as the peacemaker that I am.
+I can say I get both sides.
+One side believes in accepting how you were born and living out the live ordained for you.
+The other believes the greater cause is to lead the people to new land, to greener pastures.
+I have admit, I relate more to the idea of leaving than staying but God has been teaching me recently the importance of accepting your divine destiny.

+><p style="text-align: center;"> ”When it was Esther’s turn to go to the king, she accepted the advice of Hegai, the eunuch in charge of the harem.
+She asked for nothing except what he suggested, and she was admired by everyone who saw her.“ Esther‬ ‭2‬:‭15‬ ‭NLT‬‬ </p>

+><p style="text-align: center;">He shall choose our inheritance for us, the excellency of Jacob whom he loved.
+Selah.
+Psalm 47:4</p>

+>>Even in the patriarchs you have all three scenarios illustrated.
+Abraham who left his father’s house and traditions to form a new people who will be bound under the convent to his family.
+A nation as vast as the stars.
+>>Isaac who God told not to live where he was born and Jacob.
+In all these scenarios, as long as it was done in faith it pleased God.
+Whether to accept the traditions you have been given to carry, to diverge from what you have always known or to return to the traditions after running away.
+Accepting destiny can reveal itself in any number of ways.
+>>And so to this present day family - I feel very strongly about the side that believes in a place in life, a given station in life, it’s probably less stressful to believe that.
+Yet I have always remembered Jacob who kept trying to hack his way to what he wanted - even though it was always apportioned to him, but that is another story.
+The other side believes in making a new way, a new path by faith.
+Yet even Jacob after wrestling with God had to come to the place of acceptance.
+>>Faith determines the correct path.
+The side God is on determines the correct path.
+The centrist in me, both sides are correct.
+After a long period of having a hard stance on everything, peace seems inconclusive, yet it gives space for God.
+Also "Feelings of compassion befit a pilgrim" (Pilgrim's progress, page 238).
+In any fight, both sides are hurting hard, this is the time to sympathize.

+><p style="text-align: center;"> God of Abraham, Isaac and Jacob</ins></p>

+”The Lord had said to Abram, “Leave your native country, your relatives, and your father’s family, and go to the land that I will show you.“
+‭‭Genesis‬ ‭12‬:‭1‬ ‭NLT‬‬

+”The Lord appeared to Isaac and said, “Do not go down to Egypt, but do as I tell you.
+Live here as a foreigner in this land, and I will be with you and bless you.
+I hereby confirm that I will give all these lands to you and your descendants, just as I solemnly promised Abraham, your father.
+He reopened the wells his father had dug, which the Philistines had filled in after Abraham’s death.
+Isaac also restored the names Abraham had given them.“
+‭‭Genesis‬ ‭26‬:‭2‬-‭3‬, ‭18‬ ‭NLT‬‬

+God to Jacob”What’s more, I am with you, and I will protect you wherever you go.
+One day I will bring you back to this land.
+I will not leave you until I have finished giving you everything I have promised you.”“
+‭‭Genesis‬ ‭28‬:‭15‬ ‭NLT‬‬

+”I will go with you down to Egypt, and I will bring you back again.
+You will die in Egypt, but Joseph will be with you to close your eyes.”“
+‭‭Genesis‬ ‭46‬:‭4‬ ‭NLT‬‬

+______________________________________________________________
+ <h2 style="text-align: center;" markdown="1"> Jump to list of all posts: [All Posts    ](https://becauseweliveonearth.github.io/#all-posts)</h2>

+______________________________________________________________

+# Previous Posts:
 ## Mercy vs Judgement
 ><p style="text-align: center;">There will be no mercy for those who have not shown mercy to others.
 But if you have been merciful, God will be merciful when he judges you.
 James 2:13.</p>